What is #NorfolkHour?

 How to get the best out of #NorfolkHour

 - Say hello to people (but don’t forget to include the #NorfolkHour hashtag in your tweets).
-At the start of the meeting I normally say hello to everyone, but will then start chatting with specific people by @mentioning them (adding their Twittter handle to the tweet too).
+At the start of the meeting I normally say hello to everyone, but will then start chatting with specific people by @mentioning them.

 - People love pictures — for a great talking point share a photo of what you got up to at the weekend.
 Pictures also stand out more in feeds than plain text alone.

-- Don’t just follow without engaging with the person too — they’re much more likely to follow back if you connect with them emotionally, rather than just by virtue of technology
+- Don’t just follow without engaging with the person too.
+They’re much more likely to follow back if you make an effort to build a personal connection with them.

 - Don’t give up — it really is worth persisting with #NorfolkHour and Twitter in general.
 At EggCup Web Design we’ve won a lot of new business through the platform and also made some fantastic connections too.
 We’ll look forward to connecting with you…